 Playboy: You’re also one of car culture’s most dazzling influencers!
 How did that initially come to be?

 Miss Lexiss: That also goes back to 2019.
 My boyfriend, who was already in the car industry, introduced me to different friends and vehicles to model for.
 That kicked off my social media presence.
-Then, I met Nic Ashby at Rockstar Performance Garage in 2021.
-In early 2022, he asked me to run his street team by getting a group of people together.
-Since growing our social media, I have companies reaching out to me wanting to do collaborations.
-Working with those sponsors has been great.
-Since then, I’ve just been growing my social media presence.
+Since then, I’ve just been trying to grow and learn all I can!

 Playboy: What is your favorite form of content to create?